mullerdavid/ctf_writeups/ecsc23_coach_hw/WRITEUP.md

 ### Peaks

-Choosing the threashold and finding a single peak in a window (400) can mark each operation and loop.
+Choosing the threshold and finding a single peak in a window (400) can mark each operation and loop.
 This can be found in [classify.py](workdir/classify.py).

 ```python
 threshold = 5.3